boomcamp/django-restframework/README.md

-# Step-5 - Re - installing packages and development dependencies from Pipfile.
+# How to install dependencies from existing django app

-So we are almost done with the tutorial, we will try to remove active environment and re-activate it again.
+So we are almost done with the tutorial, we will try to remove active environment and re-activate it once again.

 1. Remove existing environment.